Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Introduction

 Notice that $\psi$ is a crepant resolution and $\pi$ is a finite distance degeneration with respect to the quasi-Hodge metric \cite{cW0, cW1}.
 A transition of this type (in all dimensions) is called an extremal transition.
-In contrast to the usual \emph{birational} $K$ equivalence, an extremal transition may be considered as a \emph{generalized} $K$ equivalence in the sense that the small resolution $\psi$ is crepant and the degeneration $\pi$ preserves sections of the canonical bundle.
-All known Calabi--Yau 3-folds with the same fundamental group are connected through extremal transitions, of which conifold transitions are the most fundamental.
+In contrast to the usual \emph{birational} $K$-equivalence, an extremal transition may be considered as a \emph{generalized} $K$-equivalence in the sense that the small resolution $\psi$ is crepant and the degeneration $\pi$ preserves sections of the canonical bundle.
+It is generally expected that simply connected Calabi--Yau 3-folds are connected through extremal transitions, of which conifold transitions are the most fundamental.
+(This has been extensively checked numerically \cite{cyweb}.)
 It is therefore a natural starting point of investigation.

 We study the changes of the so-called $A$ model and $B$ model under a projective conifold transition.
 In this paper, the $A$ model is the Gromov--Witten (GW) theory of all genera; the $B$ model is the variation of Hodge structures (VHS), which is in a sense only the genus zero part of the quantum $B$ model.